 French is taught at The Alton to deepen the pupils' understanding of the French language and culture.
 We teach French in Key Stage one and two and provide practical opportunities for the pupils to communicate.
 Pupils focus on the spoken language and develop their vocabulary through songs and literature.
 They develop their understanding into writing and use this to present their ideas.

 Music is taught to engage and inspire the pupils' knowledge and to foster a love of music.
 Pupils learn about music from different traditions and times, as well learning about composers and musicians.
-Every year group will learn to play an instrument each year, so pupils will be able to play six instruments by the end of Y6.
 We are continuing to raise the profile of singing at The Alton, so every member of the school community will be a confident singer by the end of the school year.

 PHYSICAL EDUCATION (PE)